 Career development opportunities are becoming more valuable, as more millennials enter the workplace.
 Certification programs, mentorships, job training, and tuition reimbursement are all examples of career development tools.

 Career development is something that employees of all ages can appreciate.
-But millennials, in particular, find career development benefits meaningful.
+But millennials, in particular, find career development benefits meaningful, because they have more of their careers ahead of them.

 In a 2016 Gallup survey, the number one factor for millennials, when applying for a job, was opportunities to learn and grow.
 Clearly, millennials are entering the workforce looking for a company that will give them the resources necessary to improve themselves.